-3.1.8.
+3.1.9.
 The date of manufacture in the form of a group of four digits, the first two showing the week and the last two the year of manufacture.
 However, this marking, which it is permissible to restrict to one sidewall, shall not be mandatory, on any tyre submitted for approval, until two years after the date of entry into force of this Regulation;

-3.1.9.
-In the case of tyres which can be regrooved, the symbol "Ω" at least 20 mm in diameter, or the word "REGROOVABLE", moulded into or on to each sidewall;

 3.1.10.
+In the case of tyres which can be regrooved, the symbol “” at least 20 mm in diameter, or the word "REGROOVABLE", moulded into or on to each sidewall;

+3.1.11.
 An indication, by the "PSI" index, of the inflation pressure to be adopted for the load/speed endurance tests, as explained in Annex 7, Appendix 2.
-However, this indication, which it is permissible to restrict to one sidewall, shall not be mandatory, on any tyre submitted for approval, until two years after the date of entry into force of this Regulation;
+However, this indication, which it is permissible to restrict to one sidewall, shall not be mandatory, on any tyre submitted for approval, until two years after the date of entry into force of this Regulation.

-3.1.11.
-In the case of tyres first approved after 1 March 2004 the identification referred to in paragraph 2.17.1.4. shall be placed only immediately after the rim diameter marking referred to in paragraph 2.17.1.3;
+For tyres first approved after 1 January 2018, the Inflation pressure for the dimension measurement and for the load/speed endurance test, pursuant to paragraph 4.1.12. of this Regulation, shall be indicated in kilopascals, replacing the "PSI" index.

+It is allowed to use kPa marking instead of PSI for tyres first type approved before 1 January 2018.;

 3.1.12.
-The inscription "MPT" (or alternatively "ML") and /or "POR" if the tyre is classified in the category of use "special";

-ET means Extra Tread, ML stands for Mining and Logging, MPT means Multi-Purpose Truck and POR means Professional Off Road;
+In the case of tyres first approved after 1 March 2004 the identification referred to in paragraph 2.20.1.4. shall be placed only immediately after the rim diameter marking referred to in paragraph 2.20.1.3;

 3.1.13.
+The inscription "MPT" (or alternatively "ML" or "ET") and /or "POR" if the tyre is classified in the category of use "special use tyre".
+In addition, they may also bear the inscription M+S or M.S or M&S.

+"ET" means Extra Tread, "ML" stands for Mining and Logging, "MPT" means Multi-Purpose Truck and "POR" means Professional Off Road 6;

-The suffix "C" or "LT" after the rim diameter marking referred to in paragraph 2.17.1.3., and, if applicable, after the tyre to rim fitment configuration referred to in paragraph 2.17.1.4.:
+3.1.14.
+The prefix "LT" before the tyre size designation, or the suffix "C" or "LT" after the rim diameter marking referred to in paragraph 2.20.1.3., and, if applicable, after the tyre to rim fitment configuration referred to in paragraph 2.20.1.4., or the suffix "LT" after the service description.:

-3.1.13.1.
+3.1.14.1.
 This marking is optional in the case of tyres fitted on 5° drop centre rims, suitable for single and dual fitment, having a load capacity index in single lower or equal to 121 and destined for the equipment of motor vehicles;